geomyidia/midiserver/README.md

 Commands:

   example [args]
-        where the optional positional integer args are device and channel.
         An example piece of music will be played on given device and channel.
         Valid device numbers are any of the "out" devices in the output of the 'list-devices' command; valid channel numbers are any of the 16